Everyone hates advertising.

-If you’re like me, the instant that the TV show you’re watching goes to a commercial break, you’re reaching for the remote control to change the channel.
+If you’re like me, the instant the TV show you’re watching goes to a commercial break you almost unconsciously reach for the remote control to change the channel.

 But how did we get here?
 How did we get to the stage where we hate most advertising?